 Thank you for your interest in the MGIS program.
 Admission to the MGIS program requires a Bachelors degree with a preferred cumulative grade point average of 3.0 (or the equivalent if a different system is used).
 Additional requirements include completion of one college-level course in mathematics, statistics, and computer programming.
+For the computer programming requirement, the course should be an undergraduate or graduate level course taken from a computer science department and have a strong programming component (for example, CSCI 1103: Introduction to Computer Programming in Java; this course is designed for students with no previous programming background who are interested in an introduction to programming.).
+Equivalent professional experience involving programming may meet this requirement.
 The GRE is not required.
 For international applicants, an English Language Proficiency Exam such as TOEFL, IELTS, or MELAB is required.
 Applicants should understand that the admissions process is competitive, based on a careful assessment of each applicant’s file, and that we can only offer admission to a limited number of qualified applicants to ensure high quality advising and accessibility to facilities and other resources.

 Please be sure to carefully review our tuition and funding information to fully understand our funding restrictions prior to applying to the program.
 Visit the Office of Student Finance Graduate Tuition Rate page for current MGIS tuition rates, under the heading "College of Liberal Arts Master of Geographic Information Science (MGIS)".
 The Graduate Admissions Office Prospective Student’s page has additional information on graduate studies at the University of Minnesota.